the-cult-of-integral/discord-raidkit/README.md

 However, there *are* a few resources I haved provided in a Social Engineering folder to help you gain **trust**, the most important thing to possses.
 - Multiple .txt files containing all the bots code without the malicious functions.
 - A random image of a database screenshot.
 This is in-case the question the somewhat lack-luster 'add_db' fake command; show them this and they might believe it *more* (Personally, I've never had this occur to me, but I guess it's there if it does).

+I myself use a pornographic version of this bot, designed to act as a trojan NSFW bot - but I haven't released that for obvious reasons (too much power and releasing it would make it redundant if word were to get out).

+If word ever gets out about this bot, note that you can always tweak the code itself to make it appear different - the only thing that is needed is some basic Python knowledge.
+However, if you are to release your own custom made version, please credit me.

 ---
 ### Osiris Guide